 Department of Project Services and Information

 The statutory activity of the Institute is financed by the Ministry of Science and Higher Education.
-The Multiannual Programme for Collection of Fisheries Data financed by the European Commission and the Ministry of Maritime Economy and Inland Navigation is another stable element of the National Marine Fisheries Research Institute research budget.
+The Multiannual Programme for Collection of Fisheries Data financed by the European Commission and the Ministry of Agriculture and Rural Development is another stable element of the National Marine Fisheries Research Institute research budget.